-- Considered a basic necessity for many students today, a lack of access to computers can stack the deck against foster youth.
-Unfortunately, a lack of resources is all too familiar for youth in foster care and the weight of the so called "digital divide" is a key challenge to address in order to set foster youth up for success. - Without a computer, young people in care face more obstacles to participating fully in school, staying connected to friends, family and broader communities, and have less of an opportunity to develop skills that could enhance their future career. - To address this, nonprofits, philanthropy and child welfare agencies are increasingly coming together to prioritize getting foster youth laptops and thinking about ways to close the gap that exists between foster youth and their peers (The Chronicles of Social Change, 2017).
+- Considered a basic necessity for many students today, a lack of computer access can stack the deck against foster youth.
+Unfortunately, a lack of resources is all too familiar for youth in foster care, and the weight of the so-called "digital divide" is a key challenge to address in order to set foster youth up for success. - o Without a computer, young people in care face more obstacles to participating fully in school, staying connected to friends, family, and broader communities, and having less opportunity to develop skills that could enhance their future careers. - To address this, nonprofits, philanthropy, and child welfare agencies are increasingly coming together to prioritize getting foster youth laptops and thinking about ways to close the gap between foster youth and their peers (The Chronicles of Social Change, 2017).